linkedin/linkedin.github.com/pages/gsoc/projects/data/projects/skype-bot.md

 - Creating a bot that allow to integrate into CI / CD pipeline will be a major task for this project.
 - Managing the messages when projects repositories are updated (issue listing, PR updates)

+##### Deliverables
+- Express.js API exposing the bot features.
+- Documented test cases.
+- An official GitHub webpage for the bot.